Satellite: Low earth orbit satellites

 Several pollutants are released in the upper atmospheric layers during the orbital lifetime of LEO satellites.
 Orbital decay is caused by atmospheric drag and to keep the satellite in the correct orbit the platform occasionally needs repositioning.
 To do this nozzle-based systems use a chemical propellant to create thrust.
 In most cases hydrazine is the chemical propellant used which then releases ammonia, hydrogen and nitrogen as gas into the upper atmosphere.
 Also, the environment of the outer atmosphere causes the degradation of exterior materials.
 The atomic oxygen in the upper atmosphere oxidises hydrocarbon-based polymers like Kapton, Teflon and Mylar that are used to insulate and protect the satellite which then emits gasses like CO_{2} and CO into the atmosphere.

 Night sky

 Given the current surge in satellites in the sky, soon hundreds of satellites may be clearly visible to the human eye at dark sites.
 It is estimated that the overall levels of diffuse brightness of the night skies has increased by up to 10% above natural levels.
 This has the potential to confuse organisms, like insects and night-migrating birds, that use celestial patterns for migration and orientation.
 The impact this might have is currently unclear.
-The visibility of man-made objects in the night sky may also impact people's linkages with the world, nature, and culture.
+The visibility of human-made objects in the night sky may also impact people's linkages with the world, nature, and culture.